ZoneMinder/zoneminder/README.txt

    speed.
    Min/Max  Zoom  Speed - The minimum and maximum  zoom  speed supported.
-'Focus' Tab
+`Focus' Tab
-   Definition  of  Focus capabilities, fields  as  for  'Zoom' tab, but with the following additional capability.
+   Definition  of  Focus capabilities, fields  as  for  `Zoom' tab, but with the following additional capability.
    Can Auto Focus - The camera can focus automatically.
-'White' Tab
+`White' Tab
-   Definition  of  White Balance capabilities, fields  as  for 'Focus' tab.
+   Definition  of  White Balance capabilities, fields  as  for `Focus' tab.
-'Iris' Tab
+`Iris' Tab
-   Definition  of  Iris Control capabilities,  fields  as  for 'Focus' tab.
+   Definition  of  Iris Control capabilities,  fields  as  for `Focus' tab.
-'Presets' Tab
+`Presets' Tab
    Has Presets - The camera supports preset positions.
    Num  Presets - How many presets the camera supports.
 If the camera  supports  a huge number of presets  then  it  makes sense to specify a more reasonable number here, 20 or  less is recommended.
-   Has   Home  Preset  -  The  camera  has  a  defined  'home' position, usually in the mid point of its range.
+   Has   Home  Preset  -  The  camera  has  a  defined  `home' position, usually in the mid point of its range.
    Can  Set  Presets  -  The  camera supports  setting  preset locations via its control protocol.